 Prof Chris Jenks

-Chris Jenks is a Professor of Law at the SMU Dedman School of Law in Dallas, Texas.
-He is a fellow at the Center for Autonomy and Artificial Intelligence in Arlington, Virginia and a research fellow at the Program on the Regulation of Emerging Military Technology in Australia.
 Professor Jenks’ research interests are at the intersection of the law of armed conflict, accountability norms, and emerging technology.
-He is the co-author of a law of armed conflict textbook and has published articles and book chapters on both drones and autonomous weapons.
+He is the co-author of a criminal law textbook, two editions of a law of armed conflict (LOAC) textbook and has published articles and book chapters on various LOAC topics.

 Professor Jenks is a graduate of the United States Military Academy (B.S.); the University of Arizona College of Law (J.D.), The Judge Advocate General’s Legal Center and School (LL.M.) and Georgetown Law (LL.M.)